jon-jacky/home/commonplace.md

   counterproductively,    suggests    that   only   those   with superhuman   abilities need apply."

-  Other articles about computing history at
+  Many other articles by this author about computing history at
   <http://www.tomandmaria.com/Tom/Home>

  7 May 2021